chlewey/dataapi/README.md

 	A modification is a PUT request in which the resource is existent, and the body is a JSON stream with the following compulsory fields:

-	 a) name,	full UTF-8 name of the resource
+	 1. name,	full UTF-8 name of the resource
-	 b) group,	ASCII name of the group
+	 2. group,	ASCII name of the group
-	 c) modify,	set to boolean True
+	 3. modify,	set to boolean True

 	And the following optional fields

-	 d) user,	a username of a user with writing privileges to the resource
+	 4. user,	a username of a user with writing privileges to the resource
-	 e) upasswd,	the password of that user
+	 5. upasswd,	the password of that user
-	 f) passwd,	a UTF-8 string with the resource password
+	 6. passwd,	a UTF-8 string with the resource password

 	The answer should be: